HonglinChu/SiamTrackers/README.md

 - pytorch 1.1.0
 - python 3.7.3

-Note:Due to the limitation of computer configuration, i only choose some high speed algorithms for training and testing on several datasets
+Note:Due to the limitation of computer configuration, i only choose some high speed  algorithms for training and testing on several small  tracking datasets

 |   Trackers|       | SiamFC   | DaSiamRPN   |DaSiamRPN | SiamRPN++ |SiamRPN|SiamFC++ |
 |:---------: |:-----:|:--------:| :------:    |:------:  |:------:   |:------: |:------:|